-Can I bring my son or daughter?
+Can I bring my children/grandchildren?

 Yes!
-We welcome parents traveling with their children to share a volunteer travel experience.
+We welcome parents traveling with their children and grandchildren to share a volunteer travel experience.
 We ask that all minors travel with a relative.
 In our experience children older than 10 years are better suited to understand the difficulties of life in a developing country.